akbiggs/challonge-tools/README.md

 and offers to create an amateur bracket using the people eliminated in Loser's Rounds 1 and 2.

 The tool will get your approval before it creates anything, and it won't do anything if an amateur bracket already exists.
-It won't overwrite your tournament's data.
+It won't modify your existing tournament's data.

 Here's an example session where I
 [approved creating the amateur bracket](https://pastebin.com/LTfCKFWr), and